a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_1.md

 > Exercise 7
 >
-> Modify the following while loop and add the proper conditional using the correct syntax in bash
+> Modify the following while loop and add the proper conditional using the correct bash syntax

 ```sh
 while read -r line